Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 4. Know your customer retention rate.

-Your customer retention rate will play an important factor in the commissions you can offer.
+Your customer retention strategies will play an important factor in the commissions you can offer.

 With a high retention rate, you can afford to spend more in your affiliate program because the customers you gain will come back to purchase more.